-- Integrated assessment to identify the environmental and social impacts, risks, and opportunities of projects; - Effective community engagement through disclosure of project-related information and consultation with local communities on matters that directly affect them; and - The client's management of environmental and social performance throughout the life of the project that the significance of potential impacts can be taken into account when considering whether to grant approval, consent or support for the proposed project.
+- Integrated assessment to identify the environmental and social impacts, risks, and opportunities of projects; - Effective community engagement through disclosure of project-related information and consultation with local communities on matters that directly affect them; and - The client's management of environmental and social performance throughout the life of the project

-Furthermore, the Namibian Draft Procedures and Guidance for ESIA and EMP (Republic of Namibia, 2008) as well as the international and national best practice; and over 25 years of combined EIA experience, were also drawn upon in the assessment process.
+Furthermore, the Namibian Draft Procedures and Guidance for ESIA and EMP (the Republic of Namibia, 2008) as well as the international and national best practice; and over 25 years of combined EIA experience, we're also drawn upon in the assessment process.

-This impact assessment is a formal process in which the potential effects of the project on the biophysical, social and economic environments are identified, assessed and reported so
+This impact assessment is a formal process in which the potential effects of the project on the biophysical, social and economic environments are identified, assessed and reported so that the significance of potential impacts can be taken into account when considering whether to grant approval, consent or support for the proposed project.